Update: Air Malta will be ceasing operations on 30 March 2024. The new flag carrier of Malta will be KM Malta Airlines.

 Air Malta is the current flag carrier of Malta and is headquartered at Malta International Airport in Luqa, Malta.

-Founded in April 1974, this airline commenced flights with services to London, Birmingham, Manchester, Rome, Frankfurt, Paris and Tripoli.
-Today, they connect Malta with over 35 major cities across Europe and the Mediterranean.
+Founded in April 1974, Air Malta commenced flights with services to London, Birmingham, Manchester, Rome, Frankfurt, Paris and Tripoli.
+Today, it connects Malta with over 35 major cities across Europe and the Mediterranean.

 The airline operates to many destinations worldwide including Catania, Milan, Rome, Turin, Olbia, Cagliari, Parma, Venice, Berlin, Dusseldorf, Frankfurt, Hamburg, Hanover, Munich, Dresden, Bristol, Cardiff, Exeter, London, Manchester, Newcastle, Norwich, Lyon, Marseille, Paris, Geneva, Zurich, Benghazi, Tripoli, Vienna, Istanbul, Moscow, St Petersburg, Prague, Sofia, Brussels, Amsterdam, Budapest, Athens, Larnaca, Abu Dhabi, Stockholm, Warsaw, Algiers, Copenhagen and Oslo.

 Air Malta has codeshare agreements with Aeroflot, Air France, Austrian Airlines, Brussels Airlines, Emirates, Etihad Airways, Lufthansa, Meridiana Fly, Swiss Airlines and Turkish Airlines.
 The fleet consists of A319s and A320s.

 Air Malta has a different baggage policy for carry-on and checked baggage policy.